ShockThunder/RandomStructuralDiary/README.md

         Question3
 ```
 And fill this filename in plugin settings.
-It's important to keep section headers as #headers.
+It's important to keep section headers as # headers.
+Also questions separated by linebrakes `\n`.
+So, please write your questions
+by one at line.

 Also you can setup number of questions from each section.
 Use the template